 I’ve been reading and translating Shimeji Simulation, the new-ish 4-koma comedy manga from Tsukumizu, the author of (my absolute favorite!)
 Girl’s Last Tour.
 It tells the story of Shijima, a mopey former hikikomori with shimeji mushrooms growing from her head as she befriends Majime, another high school girl with a strange head ornament.
 The manga follows the same existential, pess-optimistic mood and surreal-but-direct art style of Tsukumizu’s previous work, on display right away on page two of chapter one with visual reference to Girl’s Last Tour (the fish!, and later surprises):

 Personal translation: (down the right column, then the left):

 Older Sister: Nothing ventured, nothing lost.
 But if I’d rather pass the time quietly, I might as well just read books or something, huh?

-Sister: Just gunna give me that “don’t want to talk” attitude then, are you?
+Sister: Giving me that “don’t want to talk” attitude then?

 Sister: I quit.